-- employment contract; - official written assignment of the employee to the project activities (the use of the programme template is obligatory).
-In case the staff member works for several public funded projects, the official assignment must inform on all projects and clearly indicate the funding sources. - ✓ evidence that internal provisions have been considered in case of recruitment of new staff; - ✓ pay-slips or documents of equivalent probative value (e.g. internal accountancy documents which allow the proof of the payments for each single staff member); - if applicable, a note for file informing on major deviations from the project assignment as regards the implementation of project related activities.
+- employment contract; - ✓ official written assignment of the employee to the project activities (the use of the programme template is obligatory).
+In case the staff member works for several public funded projects, the official assignment must inform on all projects and clearly indicate the funding sources.
+Documentation on the calculation of the assignment percentage must be available. - ✓ evidence that internal provisions have been considered in case of recruitment of new staff; - ✓ pay-slips or documents of equivalent probative value (e.g. internal accountancy documents which allow the proof of the payments for each single staff member); - if applicable, a note for file informing on major deviations from the project assignment as regards the implementation of project related activities.